What’s Driving the 2024 Job Market? Key Trends to Watch

 IT & services, staffing & recruiting, and computer software emerged as the leading sectors, surpassing marketing & advertising in their demand for AI roles.
 This suggests a shifting focus in companies' strategies when it comes to AI-related positions.

 There has been a noticeable trend of companies hiring contract-to-hire roles, which is a departure from traditional hiring practices.
 This shift allows employees to have more leverage and flexibility in their career choices, particularly in hiring software engineers.
-Additionally, there has been a stabilization of salaries on job postings, with the average pay no longer surpassing the associated costs.
-This change is attributed to companies resetting their expectations and aiming for more manageable and sustainable offers, as opposed to the previous approach of rolling out the red carpet to attract scarce candidates.
+Additionally, salaries have stabilized on job postings, with the average pay no longer surpassing the associated costs.
+This change is attributed to companies resetting their expectations and aiming for more manageable and sustainable offers instead of the previous approach of rolling out the red carpet to attract scarce candidates.

 Jesse Tinsley highlights the increase in attrition among contract recruiters in the tech sector.
 Previously, there was virtually no attrition, but now there is a noticeable decline in offers.
 Companies are even considering contract-to-hire roles for software engineers, which is a new trend in the industry.
 This shift is seen across various customers and indicates a slow but steady change in the job market.